Tremolo333/ASU-simpy/README.md

 ### See the interactive simulation model
 1) Open a terminal or ssh into your Linux server
+2) Move working directory to file `streamlit`
 ```
 # Obtain the link to the simulation by running the following command
 streamlit run asu_sim_streamlit.py
 ```

-2) Open another terminal and enter the command below
+3) Open another terminal and enter the command below
 ```
 ssh -i [pem_name].pem -CNL localhost:[provided_on_link]:localhost:[provided_on_link] ubuntu@XX.XXX.X.XXX
 ```
-3) Copy the simulation link into your local browser to view
+4) Copy the simulation link into your local browser to view

 ## Assessment Requirement